 "Clinical epidemiology is the study of the patterns, causes, and effects of health and disease in patient populations and the relationships between exposures or treatments and health

-The classification in interventional - observational studies is more important than the differentiation according to patient - patient population - population (the differentiation in clinical and epidemiologic studies).
+Conclusion: The classification in interventional - observational studies is more important than the differentiation according to patient - patient population - population (the differentiation in clinical and epidemiologic studies).

 Some researchers refer to observational